mlavi/hugo/content/post/git-for-operators.md

 # GitOps: the Convergence of Dev+Ops

 We saw the benefit of git operations on our repo in the example: it replayed a file update and file move.
-When every system has a REST API, automation of every operation can be possible, removing pet ops.
+Today, when every system has a REST API, automation of every operation can be possible, removing pet ops.

 - No human touching anything BUT git!
   - Every configuration is under revision control